Documentation forSolarWinds Observability SaaS

 Digital Experience Observability (DEM: Synthetics)

-The price of your Digital Experience Observability – Synthetics subscription is based on the number of checks configured (uptime checks).
-Each Digital Experience Observability – Synthetics availability bundle comes with ten uptime checks.
+The price of your Digital Experience Observability – Synthetics subscription is based on the number of synthetic checks configured (uptime checks or synthethic transactions).
+Each Digital Experience Observability – Synthetics availability bundle comes with ten synthetic checks.
+In each bundle you purchase, you can configure up to ten uptime checks or two Synthetic transactions.

-Use the following formula to determine how many checks are configured for each website:
+Use the following formula to determine how many uptime checks are configured for each website:

-Tested protocols x Locations tested from = Checks configured
+Tested protocols x Locations tested from = Synthetic checks configured

 For example, if you want to test a website’s availability and response time from London and Los Angeles using both the HTTPS and HTTP protocol, you will need four uptime checks for that website.